How to find private off-campus student housing

 Arranging and viewing properties

 1. Does anyone have a preferred area or neighbourhood to live in?
-This could be about being close to the library, there being lots of bars and clubs, or wanting to feel safe.
+This could be about being close to the library, being near lots of bars and clubs, or wanting to feel safe.
 Think about how often you’ll be on campus: do you want to be able to walk or cycle in, or are you happy to be further out and hop on the bus?

 2. Does anyone have a car?
 If so, you might need to think about parking.